 Yesterday, I left Hungary having had a great time at the ELF in Eger.
 So encouraging – and quite apart from the excitements of seeing folk on our network again and being involved in teaching, I was able to have some very encouraging conversations with folks from Austria, Greece, Macedonia and Bulgaria in particular.
 Things are really developing fast in some of those places for our work.

 But am now in the Czech Republic for a few days, to do a weekend for the International Church of Prague.
-Had a couple of hours this morning to wander around with Simon, oneof my hosts.
+Had a couple of hours this morning to wander around with Simon, one of my hosts.
 So good to be back here.
 Prague is one of my favourite places on earth.
 Simon has been here for 18 months or so and had not yet had the chance to visit the Museum of Communism and so off we went this morning.
 It’s quite small – essentially a converted flat in the centre of town – but as well as tracing the history of the country during the 20th century, it manages to convey something of the atmosphere of fear and oppression.
 Unusually, one is allowed to take photos, so I took a few.

 In one room was a looped video narrating the story of communism and in particular the protests against it.
 Both of us were blown away by a song that accompanied footage of police beating up peaceful protesters in Wenceslas Square in 1989 (during the months leading up to the regime’s fall).
-When we got home, Simon discovered that it was written by one Karel Kryl, who had lived in exile for much of the time, but wrote string of folk songs about his homeland.
+When we got home, Simon discovered that it was written by one Karel Kryl, who had lived in exile for much of the time but wrote a string of folk songs about his homeland.
 Very sadly, he died only a few years after the Velvet Revolution.

 Karel Kryl – Thanks